Our Team

 Dedicated-Educated-Passionate

 Adam Kestler Founder and Owner Adam Kestler is the founder and owner of Home Sweet Home Music Lessons.
 Adam is a Berklee College of Music graduate and a certified music teacher in the state of New Jersey.
 He worked for the Summit, NJ school system from 2008-2019.
-Adam has conducted and organized thousands of private and group music classes for thousands of students over the past decade, and is now happy to offer this convenient service to everyone.
+Adam has conducted and organized tens of thousands of private and group music classes for thousands of students over the past two decades, and is now happy to offer this convenient service to everyone.
 As a touring and studio guitarist, Adam has worked with The Marshall Tucker Band, Matt Mangano of the Zac Brown Band/John Mayer, Jon Herrington of Steely Dan, and John Platania of Van Morrison.
 He has released 5 original records globally and completed numerous national tours.
 As a member of the music industry, Adam helped launch artists such as Pink, Avril Lavigne, and Michelle Branch.
 Adam is currently the leader of the Adam Kestler Band, his project of original rock and acoustic music.
 Crystal

 Voice and Piano Instructor Crystal holds a Bachelor of Fine Arts degree with a concentration in Theatre Performance from Kean University.
 She began singing very young, and began studying voice privately in 2008 from multiple teachers and in a multitude of styles including classical, jazz, pop, rock, soul, country, and every genre and decade of musical theatre.
 During her time at Kean, Crystal was able to study acting through song with Broadway performer Thom Warren (The Lion King), and be part of an audition workshop with Broadway performer Laura Osnes (Bonnie and Clyde, Cinderella).
 Since 2010 Crystal has and continues to perform in musicals all over the NY/NJ area, along with cabaret style shows in the NYC area.
 Favorite roles include Margaret White in Carrie: The Musical, Meg March in Little Women, Logainne in Spelling Bee, Urleen in Footloose, Annabel in Lucky Stiff, and Christina in the NJ Premiere of American Idiot which won a NJ Perry Award for Best Musical.
 Crystal also enjoys playing, teaching, and composing on piano.
 Matthew